 The key to preparing this recipe is to cook the bell peppers until they are soft.
 This brings out all the flavors from them and also caramelizes the onions at the same time.
 Hence you get a sweet-tasting chutney with great flavor.

-I paired it with steamed jasmine rice, but it also goes really well with dosas.
+I paired capsicum chutney with steamed jasmine rice, but it also goes really well with dosas.
 Try them with the latest Moong Dal Oats dosa recipe that I shared last month or with Fresh Pumpkin Dosa for a mouth-watering experience 😉

 Here are the recipe details.